jimbozhang/nbterm/README.md

 # vinbterm

-vinbterm is [nbterm](https://github.com/davidbrochart/nbterm) with some keybinding modifications.
+vinbterm is [nbterm](https://github.com/davidbrochart/nbterm) with some keybinding modifications, and setting edit mode as default.

 Lets you view, edit and execute Jupyter Notebooks in the terminal.